Cloudneeti/docs_cloudneeti/configuration.md

 * **Click Create** button for adding the Tenant details.

 ### Step 2:
-Once the Tenant details are save, portal displays "Sign-in to connect your Azure Subscription" and provides two option for connecting as follows
+Once the Tenant details are saved, portal displays "Sign-in to connect your Azure Subscription" and provides two option for connecting as follows
 ![Sign-in to connect your Azure Subscription](images/SignInToConnect.png)
 * Work or School Account - Use your Work Account Credentials for Authentication.